- top tips

 Initially speaking, HP might be a brown sauce or a well-known computer company; PS could refer to a note at the end of a letter or a Sony PlayStation; and KW might be the country code for Kuwait, the Kamera-Werkstatten photographic company in Germany or a scientific designation for the self-ionisation of water.

-Of course, none of these have the slightest bearing on this article, but the following do – HP for horsepower, PS for pferdestarke, and KW for kilowatt – all powerful terms pertaining to the power of your vehicle.
+Of course, none of these have the slightest bearing on this article, but the following do – HP for horsepower, PS for pferdestarke, and KW for kilowatt – all powerful terms about the power of your vehicle.

 So, what’s the difference between them and why must we go back to an 18th Century Scottish inventor to find out?